Possible service disruptions due to DDoS attack

 Last but not least, we would like to thank our community of users.
 We built Mailfence for you, and we would like to thank you for supporting us, in both good times and bad times.

 Your support, donations and upgrades give us the resources to develop a secure and private email service and fight against DDoS attacks.
 We are aware that similar Distributed Denial-of-Service attacks are taking place against some other services such as Tutanota, FastMail, Mailbox.org, Posteo and Runbox and wish our colleagues strength.
 By attacking private email services, the attackers send a message that they do not want online privacy to succeed.
 However, we plan to send them an even stronger message: Online privacy is here to stay.
+Learn more about Mailfence on our press page.

 – Mailfence Team